trakkamartin/traceysprojects/README.md

 4. Next-level automation
 5. Trust architecture

 Stating, These technology trends have the potential to materially change some of the underlying inputs of insurance products and core functions.
 In underwriting, for example, automated warehouses (enabled via applied AI and distributed infrastructure) may fundamentally alter the nature and focus of workers’ compensation coverage by removing the majority of human workers from most warehouse operations.
-(McKinsey

-PwC cites
+(See quote in McKinsey
+*How top tech trends will transform insurance*, by By Krish Krishnakanthan, Doug McElhaney, Nick Milinkovich, and Adi Pradhan https://www.mckinsey.com/industries/financial-services/our-insights/how-top-tech-trends-will-transform-insurance visited on 21 November 2021

+PwC cites the following key elements as essential if an insurer or star-up wishes to make the most of fintech:

+- Have a coherent strategy
+- The importance of cultural fit
+- Choose business models that work
+- Manage innovation

-(PwC (2019).
-This is InsurTech's moment.
-Will Insurers seize the opportunity?.
+(PwC (2019). *This is InsurTech's moment.
+Will Insurers seize the opportunity*?.
 Visited on 21 November 2021 at https://www.pwc.com/us/en/industries/insurance/library/insurtech-innovation.html)

-How top tech trends will transform insurance, by By Krish Krishnakanthan, Doug McElhaney, Nick Milinkovich, and Adi Pradhan https://www.mckinsey.com/industries/financial-services/our-insights/how-top-tech-trends-will-transform-insurance visited on 21 November 2021

 * What are the other major companies in this domain?

+**Overseas**
+Neos - UK
+Insurify - USA

+**Insurtechs Operating in Australia**
+Cover Genius (Sydney based)
+Dacadoo (Swiss based)
+Socotra (San Franciso cased)
+Instanda (London based)
+Honey Insurance (NSW Australia)
+Daisee (Sydney based)
+Avenus (location note stated)
+Kanopi (Melbourne Australia)
+FloodMapp (Brisbane Australia)
+KOBA Insurance (Victoria Australia)
+Zemble (Sydney Australia)

+Source: *Australia insurtech companies – the leaders in 2021* https://www.insurancebusinessmag.com/au/news/technology/australia-insurtech-companies--the-leaders-in-2021-313538.aspx

 ## Results